List of military operations in the war in Afghanistan (2001–2021): Background

 From May 1996, Osama bin Laden had been living in Afghanistan along with other members of al-Qaeda, operating terrorist training camps in a loose alliance with the Taliban.
 Following the 1998 US embassy bombings in Africa, the US military launched cruise missiles at these camps with limited effect on their overall operations.
 A follow-on plan, Operation Infinite Resolve, was planned but not implemented.
 The UN Security Council issued Resolutions 1267 and 1333 in 1999 and 2000, respectively, applying financial and military hardware sanctions to encourage the Taliban to turn over bin Laden to appropriate authorities for trial in the embassy bombings, as well as to close terrorist training camps.

 After the September 11, 2001, attacks, investigators rapidly accumulated evidence implicating bin Laden.
 In a taped statement released in 2004, bin Laden publicly acknowledged his and al-Qaeda's direct involvement in the attacks.
 On May 21, 2006, an audiotape attributed to bin Laden was released on a website (the US alleged) known to be used by al-Qaeda affiliates.
 In it, bin Laden claimed personal responsibility for selecting and directing the 19 hijackers. who carried out the 9/11 attacks, reaffirming Bin Laden's central role in the plot.

 2001: War begins

-A Marine with the 15th Marine Expeditionary Unit leads a column to a security position after seizing a Taliban forward-operating base in November 2001.
+U.S. Army infantrymen in the Korengal Valley, Kunar Province.

 The war in Afghanistan began on October 7, 2001, as Operation Enduring Freedom, in response to the 9/11 attacks.
 This conflict marked the beginning of the US war on terror.
 The stated purpose of the invasion was to capture Osama bin Laden, destroy al-Qaeda, and remove the Taliban regime, which had provided them support and safe harbor.
 In December, the Taliban government fell and a transitional government was established.